edison4354/airbed-n-coffee/README.md

 # Features

+### User Authentication
-- User Authentication: Secure sign-up, login, and logout functionality.
+- Secure sign-up, login, and logout functionality.

+### Listings
-- Listings: Users can browse through various property listings with detailed descriptions and images.
+- Users can browse through various property listings with detailed descriptions and images.

+### Reservations
-- Reservations: Users can book reservations for their desired stay directly through the platform.
+- Users can book reservations for their desired stay directly through the platform.
-- Responsive Design: Fully responsive design to ensure usability across different devices.